Jackson trial: Singer 'was dead' on arrival to hospital

 Prosecutors allege Dr Murray lied to paramedics about Jackson's health, and covered up his use of propofol.

-The doctor pleads not guilty to the charge of involuntary manslaughter.'Remote hope'
+The doctor pleads not guilty to the charge of involuntary manslaughter.

 Dr Thao Nguyen, an emergency room cardiologist, said Conrad Murray "sounded desperate" and "looked devastated" in June 2009.

 She said he told her that he had no concept of time, because he did not have a watch.